Raspberry Cobbler

 For the complete recipe and measurements, scroll to the recipe card at the bottom of this post.

-Step 1: Preheat the oven to 375°F. Add 1 ½ tablespoons of the butter to an 8x8-inch baking dish.
-Add the pan to the preheated oven and bake until the butter melts.
-Remove the pan from the oven and swirl the butter around the bottom of the pan to coat.
+Prepare: Preheat the oven to 375°F. Add 1½ tablespoons butter to an 8x8-inch baking dish.
+Place in the oven until the butter melts.
+Remove and swirl to coat the bottom.

 An overhead shot of a glass mixing bowl of raspberries tossed with sugar and lemon zest.